About our faculty and their research…

 Seth Bordner’s research spans a range of areas and topics.
 His main research program focuses on the immaterialist philosophy of 18th-century Irish philosopher George Berkeley and its development out of Berkeley’s peculiar views about language.
 In addition, Dr. Bordner has interests in the philosophy of science (concerning the realism/anti-realism debate and the value of theoretical simplicity), the philosophy of sport (concerning the use of technology in officiating and the use of statistics in ranking teams), and in the intersection of metaphysics and value theory (concerning the implications of determinism for certain accounts of harm).
 His work has appeared in Journal of the History of Philosophy, Synthese, and the Journal for the Philosophy of Sport.

 Luke William Hunt’s research interests are at the intersection of philosophy of law, political philosophy, and criminal justice.
 His first book, The Retrieval of Liberalism in Policing (Oxford University Press, 2019), provides an account of how law enforcement in liberal societies has become illiberal in light of its response to internal and external threats to security.
 His second book, The Police Identity Crisis — Hero, Warrior, Guardian, Algorithm (Routledge, 2021), examines the police role and identity from within a broader philosophical context, arguing that prominent conceptions of the police are inconsistent with a collective conception of justice.
-His papers have appeared in Law and Philosophy, Ratio Juris, Human Rights Quarterly, Polis, Criminal Justice Ethics, and the Washington University Jurisprudence Review.
+His third book, Police Deception and Dishonesty – The Logic of Lying (Oxford University Press, 2024), illustrates how the police’s widespread use of proactive deception and dishonesty is inconsistent with fundamental norms of political morality, eroding public faith in the police institution.
+His papers have appeared in journals such as Criminal Law and Philosophy, Law and Philosophy, Ratio Juris, Human Rights Quarterly, Polis, Criminal Justice Ethics, and the Washington University Jurisprudence Review.

 Scott Hestevold is finishing a book on space: Toward a Directional Theory of Location (under contract with Lexington Books).
 Hestevold argues that, by assuming that the world is absolutely directioned (i.e. that objects bear specific directional relations to one another), one can extend Leibniz’s relationalist theory of space in such a way that one can avoid ontological commitment to absolute space and preserve absolutist presuppositions about the possibility of uniform motion, inverted spatial orientation, and forces generated by absolute motion.
 After using the directionalist/relationalist theory to forge solutions to metaphysical problems involving boundaries, holes, and the composition of objects, Hestevold addresses the implications of the directionalist/relationalist theory for findings of modern physics that suggest that absolute spacetime exists.